DanielCarbajal314/fastapi-react-docker/README.md

 - `make up` : Builds the containers and start the up
 - `make unit-test` : Runs unit test inside the server container
+- `make integration-test` : Runs integration test on a separated container, it creates a project with 3 users, 3 steps and 3 tasks

 Design Comments: